xiaoylu/leetcode_category/TreeTraversal/Readme.md

             #node = node.right # this line can be removed now
         return res
  ```

-The most difficult one might be post-order traversal.
-My first thought is to
-* visit the left and right branches first
-* visit the root

-we do know when we finish exploring the left branch, (at the moment, we pop up an element), but obviously, we do NOT know when we finish visiting all the nodes in the right branch, that being said, it's unknown when the first step is done and we met the root.

-The idea is that post-order is reversed pre-order (not to simply reverse the result, but we should reverse the order at every level.)
-So, we should put the root into the right-most position in the result, hence, we push the node to a deque from its left, and keep visiting the right branch in prior to the left branch.
+**Post-order** is reversed pre-order (not to simply reverse the result, but we should reverse the order at every level.)
+We keep visiting the right branch in prior to the left branch.

 The solution would be:
 * push current node into deque from its left